Play Live Radio

 The military said late Monday when it began its operations that it is aimed at Hezbollah targets that pose an immediate threat to communities in northern Israel.
 The incursion follows Friday's airstrike that killed longtime Hezbollah leader Hassan Nasrallah.

 The operation, approved by political and security officials, involves ground raids by Israeli commandos against Hezbollah targets and infrastructure in villages in southern Lebanon.
-The Israeli air force and artillery troops are providing back up to the ground forces.
+The Israeli air force and artillery troops are providing backup to the ground forces.

 The Israeli military has closed off the area of three Israeli towns near the border with southeast Lebanon.
-Israeli authorities say about 63,000 Israelis remain displaced from the border area with Lebanon due to Hezbollah rocket fire, and the U.N. says about one million Lebanese have been displaced from their homes fleeing Israeli airstrikes.
+Israeli authorities say about 63,000 Israelis remain displaced from the border area with Lebanon due to Hezbollah rocket fire, and the U.N. says about 1 million Lebanese have been displaced from their homes fleeing Israeli airstrikes.

 An Israeli security official, speaking anonymously, told NPR that Israeli troops have entered Lebanon targeting Hezbollah military compounds close to the border.
 The official said the military is “acting in a limited area focusing on the villages right by the border.
 Some homes are 100 meters from the border, some dozens of meters from the border, and some hundreds of meters from the border.”
 The official said that a ground incursion into Beirut is “not on the table."